-Chessell Pottery is staying open this winter and they’ve got a lovely wood burning stove in the middle of their café to warm you up.
+Chessell Pottery Cafe is open this winter and they’ve got a lovely wood burning stove in the middle of their café to warm you up.
 Plus their scones are amazing, with a special scone of the day plus the traditional plain or fruit scones with sultanas.
 Or you can have a savoury tea with cheese scone and Isle of Wight cheeses.
 The walk up to nearby five barrows is great bracing climb with fabulous views from the top.

 The Garlic Farm has a big open fire in their Allium Café where you can tuck into loads of garlic themed dishes as well as those without the magic bulb.
 Find out all about its healing and culinary history in the heritage centre.
 From the rear of the café you can watch red squirrels feeding from the squirrel tables.
 Pick up a map of the farm from the shop and you can follow trails around the fields.